Masters or Doctoral Programs in CS, CE, EE, and more

 Offered by the School of Continuing Studies.
 Learn more about MSIS.

-The Master of Science in Robotics program (Full-Time, One-Year Degree)
+The Master of Science in Robotics program

 The Master of Science in Robotics (MSR) is for engineers who want to work in the rapidly growing field of robotics.
 Roboticists must possess a depth of knowledge and experience in a broad array of fields.
 The program is led by outstanding Northwestern faculty in Electrical Engineering & Computer Science, Mechanical Engineering, and Biomedical Engineering, with strong connections to the Rehabilitation Institute of Chicago.
 It also benefits from synergies in design with the Segal Design Institute and the Farley Center for Entrpreneurship and Innovation.This one-year program is designed to prepare college graduates with an undergraduate education in engineering or computer science for an exciting career in robotics.
 Learn more about MSR or by Email.